Carol Victor, Hereditary Prince of Albania: Later life

 In 1952, Carol Victor wrote a bibliographical survey of his ancestor the German explorer, ethnologist and naturalist Prince Maximilian of Wied-Neuwied.
 Later he wrote "Maximilian Prinz zu Wied, sein Leben und seine Reisen" in Maximilian Prinz zu Wied, unveröffentliche Bilder und Handschriften zur Völkerkunde Brasiliens, Josef Röder and Hermann Trimborn (editors), Bonn, Ferdinand Dümmler, 1954), pages 13 – 25.

 In 1960, Carol Victor left the Munich society "Freunde des Balletts", of which he was president since its foundation in 1956.
 The following year he published the book: "Königinnen des Balletts: Zweihundert Jahre europäisches Ballett".

 Marriage

-On 8 September 1966, whilst living in New York City, Carol Victor married the English-born widow Eileen de Coppet, whose first husband had been Captain André de Coppet (1892 - 1953).
+On 8 September 1966, whilst living in New York City, Carol Victor married morganatically the English-born widow Eileen de Coppet, whose first husband had been Captain André de Coppet (1892 - 1953).
 They had no children; de Coppet was in her forties when the marriage occurred.

 Carol Victor and Eileen lived later in Cheyne Walk, Chelsea, London.

 Carol Victor died seven years later without issue in Munich.
 He was buried at Neuwied.
 His widow lived on until 1985.
 The Princely House of Albania became extinct on his death as he had no children, and no arrangements had been put in place for a successor.